Mercerenies/eulers-melting-pot/README.md

 * Problem 96 (Javagony) in ~20 minutes
 * Problem 188 (Javagrid) in ~18 minutes

-Currently, the slowest solution in this repository is Problem 130 (Fourier), which takes roughly 26 minutes.
-The second slowest is Problem 96 (Javagony), at roughly 20 minutes.

 I do not have an explicit upper bound on the runtime of a correct algorithm.
 I will not leave code unattended overnight or for days on end, and the code written must *actually* terminate on a machine I